 Training and Costs to Become a Medical Administrative Assistant

-Medical Assistant training can last anywhere from six to nine months at a vocational school to two years at college.
+Medical administrative assistant training can last anywhere from six to nine months at a vocational school to two years at college.
 The cost of your training also widely varies depending on the type of institution you attend.
 You could pay around $2,000 at a vocational school or up to $10,000 or more at a college.

 There are nationally recognized educational partners who offer flexible class schedules, hands-on learning and career assistance after graduation to help you navigate this part of the process.